daniel-fryze/inteview-medications-app-daniel-fryze/README.md

   * (login: temporary.mate@gmail.com, password: nothingtoadd7)
 2. Access to database deployed to Amazon RDS:
   * (host: us-cdbr-iron-east-03.cleardb.net, port: 3306, user: bd513f1f4c0069, password: 0da13f37)
+(it may happen that for the presentation purposes I will change the config to use H2 on the test env instead of RDS due to net performance reasons, cause recently when I tested it on separate machines i used to cause big delays)

 ## A quick look at what the components and how communicate with each other:

-The general testing environments architecture looks as follows:
+The general testing environments ecosystem currently deployed looks as follows:

 ![alt tag](https://scontent-vie1-1.xx.fbcdn.net/hphotos-xtl1/t31.0-8/12747377_10208875028578610_8906946411802289448_o.jpg)

-However I hope we will have a chance to deep into thise topics more during direct talk.
+It's just an overview.
+However, I hope we will have a chance to deep into these topics more during direct meeting.

 ## An even quicker look at the tools I have used to implement this 'proof-of-concept' app: